 I like to translate what I see simply into shapes with a bold color palette, so the viewer can experience what they see in my art in his or her own way, and maybe evoke a memory of a familiar place or mood.

 The scenery around me inspires me, whether at my home in central Florida or from my travels.
 My artwork is shaped by bold color, shapes, texture and light from my surroundings.
 Having recently moved to The Villages, Florida from Virginia, where I lived for 40 years, I have found new inspiration for my artwork in the Florida landscape.
-I like to paint en plein air and in my studio, working with oil, cold wax medium or acrylic, layering color, making marks, scratching through paint and removing layers to create texture.
+I like to paint en plein air and in my studio, working with oil, cold wax medium or acrylic.
+I started working with cold wax medium five years ago and found it to be a great vehicle for layering color, making marks, scratching through paint and revealing layers below to create texture.
 I often work with a palette knife, my favorite tool.
-I am a colorist.
+I love bold color.
 My style is somewhere between impressionism and abstract expressionism.

-I retired 10 years ago from the financial services industry with a successful career as an insurance actuary.
+I retired 10 years ago from the financial services industry from a 30 year career as an insurance actuary.
 I picked up a brush for the first time 25 years ago and have been painting ever since.

-I have taught palette knife painting and abstract art workshops in Virginia and Florida.
+I have taught palette knife painting, abstract and beginner acrylic workshops in Virginia and Florida.

 When I am not painting, I can be found on the golf course or traveling with my husband of 30 years.